szymonkat/CryptoCurrency_backend/README.md

 In order to run project: <br>
 1) Create a database in MySQL, based on application.properties settings
 2) Run "TestApplication" in project_back repository.
-3) Run "TestApplication" in project_front repository.
+3) Run "TestApplication" in project_front repository (https://github.com/szymonkat/vaadin_front).
 4) Enter "http://localhost:8082/" in Your browser

 ### 5. Endpoint description